RonaldAllanRivera/book-reader/README.md

        >>> Suggested answer (raw LLM response): A. ...
        ```

-   - You then manually click the suggested answer in the SLZ quiz UI.
+   - You then manually click the suggested answer in the quiz UI.

 ---